 The Alabama Department of Education used Project Ares to attract and introduce students to cybersecurity to dissolve any perceptions that learning cyber was boring or too challenging.
 The competition using the Project Ares labs helped students understand that there are training tools out there to help them build skills for cyber jobs.
 As an emerging hub for Information Technology, the Alabama Department of Education is taking the right steps to prepare a growing talent pool to enter the cyber workforce.

-Project Ares is an award-winning ed tech platform which provides hands-on cyber security labs that enhance competency-based education for teachers and reinforce readiness objectives for trainers.
-Its library of threat scenarios are immersive and reflect contemporary threat incidents.
+Project Ares (opens new window) is an award-winning EdTech platform that provides hands-on cyber security labs that enhance competency-based education for teachers and reinforce readiness objectives for trainers.
+Its library of threat scenarios is immersive and reflects contemporary threat incidents.
 Learners have the ability to use real security tools, tactics, and procedures in Project Ares to effectively perform offensive and defensive activities to build cyber skills and competencies.
-For more information, visit https://projectares.academy .
+For more information, visit https://projectares.academy (opens new window).

 Dawn Morrison, Education Administrator with the Alabama State Department of Education (opens new window).
 Dawn has been a leading collaborator on Computer Science expansion efforts across Alabama for over a decade.
 She serves as a member of the Governor’s CS Advisory Council, the Governor’s Advisory Council for Excellence in STEM, Governor’s STEM Executive Council, and was a member of the K-12 Digital Literacy/CS Standards writing committee.
 Dawn also serves as the secondary education advisor on the Information Technology Technical Assistance Committee for the Alabama Committee on Credentialing and Career Pathways (ACCCP) and she recently received an appointment on the CompTIA National CTE Advisory Council.